top of page

 part one.

-UploadA photo of one "mysterious" sculpture.
+UploadA photo of one "mysterious" campus sculpture.
+On Blackbaud only.
 2 points.

 IdentifyGoogle Reverse Image Search.
 10 points.